proxmox/proxmox-backup/docs/managing-remotes.rst

 for sync jobs is stored at ``/etc/proxmox-backup/sync.cfg``.
 To create a new sync job, click the add button in the GUI, or use the ``create`` subcommand.
-After creating a sync job, you can either start it manually from the GUI or provide it with a schedule (see :ref:`calendar-events`) to run regularly.
+After creating a sync job, you can either start it manually from the GUI or provide it with a schedule (see :ref:`calendar-event-scheduling`) to run regularly.

 .. code-block:: console